MikroElektronika/mikrosdk_click_v2/clicks/expand3/details.md

 ## Example Description

-> This example demonstrates the use of Expand 3 click board by setting and reading the port state.
+> This example demonstrates the use of Expand 3 Click board by setting and reading the port state.

 **The demo application is composed of two sections :**

 ### Application Init

-> Initializes the driver and performs the click default configuration.
+> Initializes the driver and performs the Click default configuration.

 ```c